QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity

-By their definition, it is seen that the spin and orbital angular momentum operators commute with each other, but neither of them commutes with the Hamiltonian operator.
+By their definition, it is seen that the spin and orbital angular-momentum operators commute with each other, but neither of them commutes with the Hamiltonian operator.
 This implies that they cannot be independently constants of motion simultaneously with energy.
 Unlike in the case of the Dirac electron-positron field in an external electromagnetic field \cite{Landau1982}, it is not possible to define a separate interaction energy for the coupling of the spin and orbital angular momenta of light.
 The interaction of magnetic momenta related to orbital and spin angular momenta of an electron is best understood in the nonrelativistic limit, which cannot be taken for the electromagnetic field.

-In this section, we rely on the definition of the spin and orbital angular momentum operators in the conventional first-quantized quantum mechanics of particles.
+In this section, we rely on the definition of the spin and orbital angular-momentum operators in the conventional first-quantized quantum mechanics of particles.
 Thus, our approach is analogous to the Dirac theory before the quantization of the field resulting in the many-particle picture.
 In previous literature, there are several classical and quantum field formulations of the spin and orbital angular momenta of light in terms of the electric, magnetic and vector-potential fields and the corresponding operators \cite{vanEnk1994a,vanEnk1994b,Yang2022,Andrews2013,Barnett2016,Piccirillo2013}.
 These approaches are not directly comparable to the first-quantized operators of this section since they are based on the many-photon picture obtained in the second quantization.
 Such a picture is obtained also in the present theory after the quantization of the field as presented in Sec.~\ref{sec:secondquantization}.
 Detailed comparison of the present theory with the extensive previous literature on the spin and orbital angular momenta of light is a topic of a separate work.

 Related to the energy and momentum operators, it is convenient to define the orbital-boost-momentum operator $\hat{\mathbf{N}}$ \cite{Bliokh2013b,Bliokh2018a,Smirnova2018,Partanen2019a,Partanen2021b}.
-This operator is needed in the determination of the four-dimensional orbital angular momentum operator as presented in the next section.
+This operator is needed in the determination of the orbital angular-momentum tensor operator as presented in the next section.
 The components of $\hat{\mathbf{N}}$ are defined as matrix operators, given by